artiquare/cognitive-agentic-architecture/layers/01-context-layer.md

 Agentic systems begin with context—but not in the form of brittle prompt strings or ad hoc memory hacks.
 A robust context layer provides a structured, semantic, and versioned representation of all relevant information.

+- **Purpose**: This is the core logic layer where decisions are made.
+It consumes State and triggers Execution.
+- **Components**: Context builders (the "what am I looking at?"), behavior routing (the "what should I do next?"), prompt dispatching, task combination, and workflow logic (loops, conditions).
+- **Principle Embodied**: Small, Focused Agents, Explicit Control Flow, Prompt = Code.
+- Typed, structured, and versioned inputs
+- Ontology-driven interpretation
+- Short-term memory, long-term memory, and overlays

 ## Core Responsibilities

 ### ✅ Typed Input Schemas